-Madison joined the Broad Institute in 2008.
-He earned his Ph.D in genetics at Harvard University, and conducted postdoctoral research in neurobiology at Tufts Medical School, the University of California, Berkeley, and Massachusetts General Hospital.
+Before joining the Broad Institute in 2007, Madison earned his bachelor’s degree in chemistry at Duke University and obtained his Ph.D. in genetics at Harvard University.
+His postdoctoral research in neurobiology was undertaken at Tufts Medical School, the University of California, Berkeley, and Massachusetts General Hospital.
 He is a recipient of The Brain and Behavior Research Foundation (formerly NARSAD, the National Alliance for Research on Schizophrenia and Depression) 2010 Young Investigator Award.

 Yoshimizu T, Pan JQ, Mungenast AE, et al. Functional implications of a psychiatric risk variant within CACNA1C in induced human neurons.
 Mol Psychiatry.
 2015;20(2):162–169.

 Bavamian S, Mellios N, Lalonde J, et al. Noncoding RNAs connect genetic risk factors to the neurodevelopmental basis of bipolar disorder.
 Mol Psychiatry.
 2015;20(5):548.